BY CHRISTOPHER HASKELL

 Adam Scott plays his part masterfully and solidifies that he can wholeheartedly carry a film entirely by himself.
-Basing the entire film around Scott’s trademarked cynicism creates a genuine Indy classic worthy of mainstream status.
-The fact that Adam Scott has not made more of a stir in the commercial film world is mind boggling, but to have a star like Scott floating around in the Indy world is a refreshing new experience in many Indy films including his huge success in The Vicious Kind.
+Basing the entire movie around Scott’s trademarked cynicism creates a genuine independent classic worthy of the mainstream status.
+The fact that Adam Scott has not made more of a stir in the commercial film world is mind-boggling, but to have a star like Scott floating around in the indie world is a refreshing new experience in many films, including his massive success in “The Vicious Kind.”

-Joel Bissonnette, who appears to be the brother of the writer and director, carries his character effectively and matches Scott’s quirky nature, adding his own downtrodden, yet strangely confident flair to the film.
+Joel Bissonnette, who appears to be the brother of the writer and director, carries his character effectively and matches Scott’s quirky nature, adding his own downtrodden yet strangely confident flair to the film.

-Passenger Side, though not readily available, should be experienced for any Adam Scott fan.
+“Passenger Side,” though not readily available, should be experienced by any Adam Scott fan.
 The dialogue is a perfect mix of comedy and dramatics, exemplifying the type of role that Scott has coined.
-I do look forward to Scott’s eventual commercial success, but if he does simply remain in Indy films, I cannot complain and will continue to enjoy his presence.
-Matt Bissonnette, the writer and director, has a way with creating eccentric characters and fleshing them into realistic everyday people and experiences that clone real life events.
-With a surprising climax and refreshing performances all around, Passenger Side is a dramatic, indie masterpiece.
+I look forward to Scott’s eventual commercial success, but if he remains in independent films, I cannot complain and will continue to enjoy his presence.
+Writer and director Matt Bissonnette creates eccentric characters and fleshes them into real everyday people and experiences that clone real-life events.
+With surprising climaxes and refreshing performances, “Passenger Side” is a dramatic, indie masterpiece.